 Reproduction and Life Cycle

-Female polar bears give birth to one to three cubs in a den dug into the snow or ice.
+Female Polar Bear Icon of the Arctic give birth to one to three cubs in a den dug into the snow or ice.
 Cubs are born blind and helpless and rely on their mother’s milk for nourishment.
 They stay with their mother for around two years, learning essential survival skills before venturing out on their own.

 Adaptations to the Arctic Environment